adriennn/lora/README.md

 visit `localhost:5000/lora` in your webrowser and test some stuff.

-Visit the url `/lora/:dev_eui` where `:dev_eui` is the value of the device unique id for which you recorded your command.
+Visit the url `/lora/:dev_eui` where `:dev_eui` is the value of the device unique id for which you recorded your command data.

+## TODO
+Mongo for storing logs